mjdarby/Fic/Readme.md

 - input_stream
 - not (1OP)
 - sound_effect (probably)
-- show_status (think we can delay this by setting flags 1)
 - split_window (can delay implementation by disabling upper window in flags 1)
 - set_window (can delay implementation by disabling upper window in flags 1)